anujgupta95/InSync-Influencer-Engagement-Sponsorship-Coordination-Platform/README.md

-# MAD-II - Influencer Engagement & Sponsorship Coordination Platform - V2
+# Influencer Engagement & Sponsorship Coordination Platform
 It's a platform to connect Sponsors and Influencers so that sponsors can get their product/service advertised and influencers can get monetary benefit.

 ## Frameworks used